robbiewilcox76/Malloc_Proj/README.txt

   -takes void pointer to metadata in memory array and short int representing chunk size (parameters), casts the pointer to a short pointer, and then inserts the short int chunk size at the address of the 2 bytes short getChunkSize(void *memPtr);
-  -takes void pointer to metadata in memory array (parameter), casts to short int, then reads the 2 bytes at the address as a short int, and returns that short int bool isChunkFree(void *memPtr);
+  -takes void pointer to metadata in memory array (parameter), casts to short int pointer, then reads the 2 bytes at the address as a short int, and returns it bool isChunkFree(void *memPtr);
   -takes void pointer to metadata in memory array (parameter), reads data at address as short int, returns true if short int is positive (chunk is free) or false if short int is negative (chunk is in-use)